All Episodes

 There are always going to be strings attached when somebody's giving you, quote unquote, something.

-Somebody that's why I don't want the strings attached to anything.
+Somebody, that's why I don't want the strings attached to anything.

 In my life, it's spelled F-R-E-E-D-O-M.

-All right, we got big news uh involving the state of Connecticut, Connecticut, the latest blue state, to start suckling on the teeth, the oil teeth of uh Venezuela's Hugo Chavez.
+Connecticut, the latest blue state to start suckling on the teat, the oil teat, of Venezuela's Hugo Chavez.

-Monday, two weeks after U.S. Republican lawmakers questioned whether the cheap oil masked a broader anti-American agenda.
+Venezuela's controversial fuel subsidies for the U.S. poor expanded into Connecticut Monday, two weeks after U.S. Republican lawmakers questioned whether the cheap oil masked a broader anti-American agenda.

-Connecticut now the seventh state to receive cheap oil from Venezuela, which also sent shipments to Massachusetts, Maine, Rhode Island, Delaware, Pennsylvania, and Vermont.
+Connecticut, now the seventh state to receive cheap oil from Venezuela, which also sent shipments to Massachusetts, Maine, Rhode Island, Delaware, Pennsylvania, and Vermont.

 The Bronx in New York City also joined the program.

-Hugo Chavez, who is a genuine insane man, he's a general lunatic, uh hates this country, joining forces with every enemy of ours he can.
+Hates this country, joining forces with every enemy of ours he can.

-Uh and yet we've got American congressmen going down to making deals with him.
+And yet we've got American congressmen going down to making deals with him.

 This is nothing new.

-The American Democrats have long sidled up to America's enemies in the uh Central America region, South America.
+The American Democrats have long sidled up to America's enemies in the Central America region, South America.

-But it's just I I listen to this list from the New York Times today.
+Listen from the New York Times today.

 This is not really staff reporters for the paper.

-The headline for years, foreign firms have run U.S. ports.
+The headline, for years, foreign firms have run U.S. ports.

 American ports are considered somewhat backward by shipping experts outside the country.